A pricing formula for delayed claims: Appreciating the past to value the future

+Although we discuss the human capital application extensively, the extension to other applications is immediate.
+For instance, we provide some references to the literature on counterparty risk and derivatives valuation, in which analogous dynamics arise in the context of collateralization procedures entailing a delay in the marking-to-market procedure of over-the-counter derivatives (e.g., \cite{brigo2013counterparty,BrigoPallavicini2014}).

+It should be noted that no-arbitrage pricing in the case of delayed price dynamics has been recently studied by many authors, see for example \cite{arriojas2007delayed,mao2013delay}.
+Their focus however is on proving completeness of the market, hence very different from ours.
+On the other hand, their work suggests that our results are of broader applicability, in particular to settings where market completeness is preserved, such as the case in which tradable assets have delayed drift and volatility terms (we refer to Section \ref{sec:conclusions} for more comments).

 The paper is organized as follows.
-In the following section, we introduce the setup, and state our main result.
-Section~\ref{sec:math_tools} presents mathematical tools used to deal with the non-Markovian nature of a setting with delayed dynamics.
-In particular, we embed our problem in an infinite dimensional Hilbert space, on which the state variable process is Markovian.
-In section~\ref{sec:proof}, we prove our results by following a chain of five lemmas.
-Section~\ref{sec:conclusion} concludes.
+In Section \ref{Section_Mathematical_tools} we introduce the setup and state our main result.
+In Section~\ref{proof_section} we prove the result.
+In Section~\ref{Applications} we provide some applications.
+Section~\ref{sec:conclusions} concludes.
+In the Appendix we present the proof of some more technical results.